What to Wear in Morocco:

 - Flat flip-flops for long walking days — your feet will suffer.

-- Brand-new shoes that haven’t been broken in — blisters in a Moroccan souk are not a pleasant experience.
+- Brand-new shoes not broken in — blisters in a Moroccan souk are not a pleasant experience.

 Shopping Tip

 Moroccan leather goods are world-class.
-The tanneries of Fes produce some of the finest leather on earth, and you can find beautifully crafted sandals and babouches throughout the medinas.
+The tanneries of Fes produce some of the finest leather on earth, and beautifully crafted sandals and babouches are available throughout the medinas.
 If you have room in your bag, picking up a pair locally is one of the most rewarding Morocco experiences.

 Must-Have Accessories for Morocco ↑ Back

-Accessories are not an afterthought when it comes to your Morocco travel outfit — they are functional essentials.
+Accessories are not an afterthought on your Morocco packing list — they are functional essentials.
 These small additions can make the difference between a comfortable, confident day and a miserable one.

-The right accessories transform any Morocco outfit from functional to refined.
+The right accessories complete any Morocco outfit — from functional to refined.

 Wide-Brim Sun Hat